IamFive/ironic/doc/source/admin/drivers/ibmc.rst

       with the minimum number of disks.

-*   when ``share_physical_disks`` option is present, ``ibmc`` driver will create logical disk upon existing physical-disk-groups(logical-disks) first.
-    Only when no exists physical-disk-group matches, then it chooses unused physical disks with same strategy described upon.
+*   when ``share_physical_disks`` option is present, ``ibmc`` driver will create logical disk upon existing `physical-disk-group`_ list first.
+Only when no existing `physical-disk-group`_ matches, then it chooses unused physical disks with same strategy described above.
 When multiple exists physical-disk-groups matches, it will use "waste least" strategy too, the bigger capacity left the better.
 For example, to create a logical disk shown below on a ``ibmc`` server which has two RAID5 logical disks already.